Insulating a steel shed

 The vents on the steel shed from Sheds Direct Ireland should suffice in most instances.
 If however, you’ve positioned your shed so that the side walls are not in the prevailing airstream, the built-in vents may not be working as well as they could.
 Installing new vents on both sides of the shed can help.

 This isn’t for everyone, mind you.
 Cutting metal to install new large vents can be dangerous for a start.
-It will also invalidate your 18-year rust perforation warranty, as we can’t guarantee that you’ve not taken the coating off the panels while you modified them.
+It will also invalidate your rust perforation warranty, as we can’t guarantee that you’ve not taken the coating off the panels while you modified them.
 It’s also something that would need the correct, high-quality tools and you would most likely need to disassemble the shed if you’re going to put in big vents properly.

 This would be a drastic enough step and one that we’d suggest that you not take unless absolutely necessary.
 We would recommend that explore all other options to insulating a steel shed before you decide to add more vents.